 If you have clinical experience which leads you to ask those "why" and "how" questions, it's likely that we have faculty who would enjoy helping you find answers.
 Review our faculty research activities and faculty profiles to see the areas of research they have explored, and then take a look at the courses we offer for doctoral study.
 We invite your interest.

+Overview.
 The curriculum is designed to develop habits of scholarly thinking about problems relevant to the discipline of nursing.
-The curriculum is subject to periodic revision at the discretion of the faculty.

 The initial segment of the curriculum provides course work in the areas of research, nursing science, and theory development.